liferay/liferay-docs/develop/tutorials/articles/liferayui-taglibs/using-liferay-ui-tabs-and-sections.markdown

 Now that you know what attributes you have available to you, You can move on to step 3!

-## Step 3: Insert and Configure the Liferay-UI Section Tags in the View JSP
+## Step 3: Insert and Configure the Liferay UI Section Tags in the View JSP

 Still inside the `view.jsp` replace your previous liferay-ui:tabs tag with the
 following: